KJKan/mcfarland/Tutorial.md

 )
 ```

-Theory is theory, they say.
+"Theory is theory", they say.
+This also holds for the WAIS theretical factor model.

 In practice, some indicators indicate more than one latent variable, see for example the WAIS-IV manual, Figure 5.2.
+The Working Memory Capacity indicator Arithmetic also loads on the factor Verbal Ability, while Speed indicator Figure Weights laods on the Perceptual factor.

-The WAIS-IV measurement model is therefore actually slightly different from the theoretical model.
-It contains two additional factor loadings.
+The so-called WAIS-IV 'measurement model' thus differs (slightly)from the theoretical model.
+(It contains two additional factor loadings.)

 ```{r}
 # this model contains two additional (cross-)loadings as compared to the theoretical model